Etron-RA/RetroAchievements/Tutorials/08_Challenges_Part_2/Example_8A.md

 )
 ```
 ### Start
-The start condition for this challenge occurs when the player starts Yoshi’s Island 1 from the beginning.
+The start condition for this challenge occurs when the player starts Yoshi’s Island 1 from the beginning in single player mode.
 It’s worth noting that most levels have a checkpoint in the middle that, if the player hits the white tape between the midpoint goal posts, acts as a starting location when the player die’s before completing the level.
 Starting from the midpoint would negate the speedrun challenge so the ```StartLevel(level)``` function only triggers when starting from the beginning of the level.
 By using a shortcut function like ```StartLevel(level)``` we can easily change which level the achievement is coded for by changing the level ID parameter.
 ### Cancel
 The cancel conditions for this challenge achievement are when the player leaves the level, a game over occurs, or the timer expires.
 The achievement uses the level pointer to know when a player is in a level.
 When the level is loaded the level pointer is not null (zero) and when the level is unloaded the pointer returns to null (zero).
 In this case the pointer’s location is unimportant since we use the level ID to know which level is loaded.<br>
 <br>